-Look to the future with your children by highlighting your plans, by sharing hope and by protecting them from the lengthy feeling of lockdown.
+Look to the future with your children by highlighting your plans, sharing hope and by protecting them from the lengthy feeling of lockdown.
 While setting dates is discouraged, you can look ahead to instil motivation and inspire them to push through the battles of lockdown.

 The importance of sourcing and accepting mental health support

 The above advice focuses on common ways of coping in lockdown for children.
 Yet, here at Ocean Recovery, we’re aware that this situation isn’t the same for all.
-If you have a personal concern around the mental health or behaviour of your children, in-depth advice is available.
+If you have a personal concern about the mental health or behaviour of your children, in-depth advice is available.

 It’s also important to consider the mental wellbeing of your children, and whether support is necessary through this difficult time.
-While stigmatisation is strong around mental health issues, it’s your duty of care to battle through those judgments to ensure that your children have the best opportunity to heal and to manage through lockdown and beyond.
+While stigmatisation is strong around mental health issues, it’s your duty of care to battle through those judgments to ensure that your children have the best opportunity to heal and to manage through a lockdown and beyond.

 Child mental health support services are available, are confidential, and are recommended to work through this unknown time.
 We at Ocean Recovery can also offer guidance and direction when considering mental health recovery, through our new norm and beyond.

 Positively turning advice for coping in lockdown – for children into action is recommended, to alleviate this time for your family, community or support network.
 Now is the time to come together and protect our mental health.